Spæth House: Architecture

-The Rococo-style mansion consists of three storeys and a mansard roof with black-glazed tiles.
-It is nine bays wide and three bays deep.
-The front has a three-bay central projection tipped by a triangular pediment with arched niche.
-A one-bay projection on the northeast gable continues in a tall wall dormer with hoist, testifying to the building's dual function as both warehouse and residence.
+The Rococo-style mansion is three storeys high and has a mansard roof covered with black-glazed tiles.
+It is nine bays long and three bays deep.
+The façade has a three-bay central projection crowned by a triangular pediment containing a round-arched niche.
+A one-bay projection on the gable rises into a wall dormer fitted with a projecting hoist beam.